 Howard R. Higley, PhD, DABT, Senior Director, Scientific Affairs, serves as project manager for several NIH-based projects, examining imaging endpoint strategies to accelerate regulatory approval of new cancer drugs.
 In addition, Dr. Higley coordinates projects developing evidentiary standards and demonstrations of utility for technologies assessing minimal residual disease in acute lymphoblastic leukemia and multiple myeloma.
 He has been the study director/principal investigator on more than 125 pilot and Good Laboratory Practice in vivo research studies, served as a regulatory and clinical research scientist on more than 30 NIH clinical studies, and led a team that generated 14 systematic reviews and literature assessments on the pediatric use of drugs, including a report to Congress in support of the Best Pharmaceuticals for Children Act.
 Dr. Higley is certified as a Diplomate, American Board of Toxicology (DABT), and holds a PhD in anatomy.

-Daniel Milgram, Chief, Technology and Bioinformatics; Senior Director, IT/Data Management, is a systems analyst with an extensive background in clinical information systems and database design for government and industry.
+Daniel Milgram, Senior Director, Bioinformatics and New Technologies, is a systems analyst with an extensive background in clinical information systems and database design for government and industry.
 Mr. Milgram has overseen data management for multiple NIH and private client-sponsored clinical studies and has designed, developed, maintained, and validated CCSA’s regulatory and safety reporting and tracking systems, as well as CCSA’s clinical data management systems and integrated applications.
 He was the master architect for an NIH-sponsored web-based regulatory document management system, as well as a multilingual clinical and scientific informatics system used in six countries.
 Mr. Milgram holds a BA in economics and international area studies.

 Meena Navidi, PhD, Senior Director, Preclinical Research and Development Projects, leads the teams providing scientific support for preclinical drug discovery and development programs.
 She has authored numerous worksheets, narrative summaries, Clinical Development Plans, Investigational New Drug applications (INDs), annual reports, and Clinical Trial Agreements.
 Dr. Navidi is an experienced research scientist with expertise in biochemistry, neurochemistry, animal physiology, nutrition, and in vitro receptor studies.
 She holds a PhD in nutritional sciences.